ibm-cloud-docs/hs-crypto/uko-view-associate-resource.md

 # Viewing resources associated with managed keys
 {: #uko-view-associated-resource}

-You can view other {{site.data.keyword.cloud}} resources that are protected by managed keys with [envelope encryption](/docs/hs-crypto?topic=hs-crypto-envelope-encryption) by using the UI, or programmatically with the {{site.data.keyword.uko_full_notm}} API.
+You can view other {{site.data.keyword.cloud}} resources that are protected by managed keys with [envelope encryption](/docs/hs-crypto?topic=hs-crypto-envelope-encryption) by using the UI, or programmatically with the {{site.data.keyword.uko_full_notm}}.
 {: shortdesc}